peekjef72/httpapi_exporter/README.md

 kill -USR2 pid
 ```

-Usefull if something is wrong and you want to have detailled log only for a small interval.
+Useful if something is wrong and you want to have detailed log only for a small interval.

 You can also set the loglevel using API endpoint /loglevel: